ArturRSA19/Crypto-Dashboard/README.md

 ﻿# CryptoDash 📈 - AI-Powered Cryptocurrency Dashboard

 CryptoDash is a sleek, modern, and responsive web application that provides real-time cryptocurrency market data.
-It features an interactive interface, beautiful charts, and leverages the power of the Google Gemini API to deliver AI-generated analysis for individual coins.
+It features an interactive interface, beautiful charts, and uses OpenAI on the backend to deliver AI-generated analysis for individual coins.

 ![image](https://github.com/user-attachments/assets/5abada00-e25d-49e9-bb7f-5d640081ce0e)